Library / Study

 In our research

 This is the method Sandro named for Task 1.
-Our mass functions evaluate Press–Schechter and its Sheth–Tormen refinement (§7.3) on our validated linear $P(k)$; the $\Lambda$CDM baseline matches colossus to 0.1%.
+Our mass functions evaluate Press–Schechter and its Sheth–Tormen refinement (§7.3) on our validated linear $P(k)$; the $\Lambda$CDM baseline matches colossus to 0.1% and our own GADGET-4 halos at $z=6$.
 For FDM we swap in the Hu–Barkana–Gruzinov transfer (§6.3) and a sharp-$k$ window (§6.4), and the mass function cuts off below $M_{1/2}\approx5\times10^{10}\,M_\odot/h$.

 Key references